cognaclee/PU-CycGAN/README.md

 ## Introduction

-Existing learing-based methods usually train a point cloud upsampling model with synthesized, paired sparse-dense point clouds, and then directly use the trained model to process the real-scanned sparse point clouds.
-This limits their performance and application in the real world.
-To solve this problem, we propose PU-CycGAN, a point cloud upsampling method based on optimal transport theory (OT).
-It can be directly trained with real sparse point cloud so that the gap between the training and test data can be filled.
-Specifically, PU-CycGAN consists of a Denser, Sparser and two discriminators.
-The discriminator is used to calculate the quadratic Wasserstein distance, Sparser generates realistic sparse point clouds for Denser, and the Denser upsamples the sparse point cloud in an unsupervised way.
-Extensive experiments on both synthetic and real-scanned datasets show that our method is effective in distribution uniformity, underlying surface representation and applicability to data in the wild.
+Existing learning-based methods usually train a point cloud upsampling model with synthesized, paired sparse-dense point clouds.
+However, the distribution gap between synthe- sized and real data limits the performance and generalization.
+To solve this problem, we innovatively regard the upsamplig task as an optimal transport (OT) problem from sparse to dense point cloud.
+Further we propose PU-CycGAN, a cycle network that consists of a Densifier, Sparsifier and two discriminators.
+It can be directly trained for upsampling with unpaired real sparse point clouds, so that the distribution gap can be filled via the learning.
+Especially, quadratic Wasserstein distance is introduced for the stable training.

 ## Results
 * PU1K dataset